TGOSS1984/dungeon_crawler/readme.md

 - If you eneter a ranom battle you select from options 1,2,3 (attack, use estus, flee)
 - After each room, you’ll be asked if you want to save your progress
 - The game ends when you die, defeat the boss, or manually exit (The finla boss is fought at the end once you have reached room 10)
+- To resest the game: If using Heroku link, click 'Run Program'.
+If using terminal, hit control + c keys.
+Then type 'pyhton run.py' in terminal

 ### Features for future development